microsoft/USBuildingFootprints/README.md

 3. Consecutive angles cannot be very sharp, smaller by some auto-tuned threshold, e.g. 30 degrees
 4. Building angles likely have very few dominant angles, meaning all building edges are forming angle of (dominant angle +- n*pi/2)

-In near future, we will be looking to deduce this automatically from the vast existing building information.
+In near future, we will be looking to deduce this automatically from existing building information.

 #### Metrics
 Building matching metrics: